VROOM-Project/vroom/docs/API.md

   visited task, whose choice is determined by the optimization process
 - to request a round trip, just specify both `start` and `end` with the same coordinates
-- depending on if a custom matrix is provided, required fields follow the same logic than for `job` keys `location` and `location_index`
+- depending on if custom matrices are provided, required fields follow the same logic than for `job` keys `location` and `location_index`

 ### Capacity restrictions